georgedouzas/sports-betting/doc/main_documentation/basic.rst

 **Dataloaders**

-A dataloader class corresponds to a data source or a combination of data sources.
+A dataloader class corresponds to a combination of data sources for a specific sport.
 Their methods return datasets suitable for machine learning modelling.
 There various dataloaders available while all of them inherit from the same base class, thus providing the same public API.